 If you would like any information regarding what to expect after implant placement, please do not hesitate to contact us at New York Oral, Maxillofacial, and Implant Surgery.
-Whether you wish to use dental implants to replace missing teeth or simply as a base for implant-supported dentures, our friendly staff and surgeons are here to make sure that you get the most extensive information when making your decision.
+Whether you wish to use dental implants to replace missing teeth or simply as a base for implant-supported dentures, our friendly team and surgeons are here to make sure that you get the most extensive information when making your decision.

 X-ray of single tooth implant